OSAS/project-presos/rdo/presentations/openstack/slides.md

   solving in the cloud computing space
 * Too big for any one person ever to install the whole thing.
 Also, totally overwhelming to beginners

----

-## Big Tent

-* Does your project work towards the OpenStack Mission?

-> The OpenStack Mission: to produce the ubiquitous Open Source Cloud Computing platform that will meet the needs of public and private clouds regardless of size, by being simple to implement and massively scalable.

----

 ## Big Tent